aplteam/Tatin/docs/FirstStepsWithTatin.md

 aplteam_OS_3_0_1
 ```

 All packages, whether principal ones or dependencies, are stored in `#._tatin`.
-For the principal packages a reference is injected into the target namespace.
+For the principal packages a reference is injected into the target namespace., in our case `#.Foo`.

 Note that by naming convention packages are always loaded into either `#._tatin` or `⎕SE._tatin`.